-Module 2 of the Absolute Basics of Physical & Structural Properties of Molecules course.
+Module 2 of the Absolute Basics of Techniques for Determination of Physical & Structural Properties of Molecules course.

 - Duration: 1.5 hours

 - Course type: Generic, applicable to all instrumentation